The Mathematics program is designed to prepare especially able students for a career in mathematical research and instruction.

 Additional resources: The library contains one of the finest mathematical collections available anywhere.
 The department has extensive computing facilities.

-Ph.D.: One foreign language chosen from French, German, and Russian; advancement to candidacy determined in part by qualification in the basic and advanced courses; teaching experience; examination on an advanced topic; expository talk based on a research paper in that subject; dissertation; and oral defense.
+Ph.D.: Advancement to candidacy determined in part by qualification in the basic and advanced courses; teaching experience; examination on an advanced topic; expository talk based on a research paper in that subject; dissertation; and oral defense.

 GRE General: Required